NU hosting domestic violence awareness event

-A viewing of artwork created by survivors of domestic violence will serve as the centerpiece of an Oct.
-3 event at Niagara University’s Castellani Art Museum called “Surviving … Thriving: A Journey of Healing through Art.”
+LEWISTON — A viewing of artwork created by survivors of domestic violence will serve as the centerpiece of an Oct.
+3 event at Niagara University’s Castellani Art Museum titled “Surviving … Thriving: A Journey of Healing through Art.”

 Admission is $1 for Niagara University students and $5 for the general public.
 All proceeds will be donated to domestic violence services at Pinnacle Community Services.